dleonard0/read-qcow2/README.md

 On success, returns the number of bytes copied out to `dest`.
 This is the same as `len` unless the copy would exceed the image size.

-On error returns -1 and sets `errno`.
+In particular, this function will not return a "short" read whenever there is more data available.

-The content of `dest` is unspecified.
+On error returns -1, sets `errno` and the content of `dest` are unspecified.

 References
 =